flekschas/regl-scatterplot/README.md

 - If you need to draw more than 2 million points, you might want to set `performanceMode` to `true` during the initialization to boost the performance.
-In performance mode, points will be drawn as simple squares and color blending is disabled.
+In performance mode, points will be drawn as simple squares and alpha blending is disabled.
 This should allow you to draw up to 20 million points (or more depending on your hardware).
 Make sure to reduce the `pointSize` as you render more and more points (e.g., `0.25` for 20 million works for me) to ensure good performance.
+You can also enable squared points and disable alpha blending individually via `renderPointsAsSquares` and `disableAlphaBlending` respectively.

 <a name="property-by" href="#property-by">#</a> <b>colorBy, opacityBy, sizeBy:</b>